tmm1/flyapp-mastodon/README.md

 If you still haven't gotten enough, here are some notes on how to operate your instance after it's running.

-Useful references for the section include `fly scale show`,
+Useful resources for operating and debugging a running instance include `fly logs`, `fly scale show`, `fly ssh console`, the Metrics section of `fly dashboard`, and the Sidekiq dashboard at https://mastodon-example.fly.dev/sidekiq (you have to be logged in to Mastodon as an admin user to see it).

+If your instance is getting slow or falling over, you may find [Scaling Mastodon in the Face of an Exodus](https://nora.codes/post/scaling-mastodon-in-the-face-of-an-exodus/) helpful.

 #### Upgrading Mastodon